Akif23Hasan/Module_18_Challenge-CitiBike/README.md

 # Module 18 - Challenge - CitiBike Data Analysis

 ## Introduction
 Welcome to the Citi Bike Trip Analysis!
-In this assignment, I have completed the task of aggregating and analyzing the data from the Citi Bike Trip History Logs to uncover two unexpected phenomena.
-I have designed visualizations, created dashboards, and prepared a final presentation using Tableau to present my findings.
-This readme file provides an overview of the assignment and the work I have done.
+In this assignment, I have conducted a comprehensive analysis of the Citi Bike Trip History Logs, aiming to uncover two unexpected phenomena.
+Through the utilization of Tableau, I have curated insightful visualizations, crafted interactive dashboards, and prepared a final presentation to effectively communicate my findings.
+This readme file serves as a concise overview, outlining the objectives of the assignment and highlighting the analytical work undertaken.

 ## Requirements
 * Python v3.10.9